Mike-Honey/covid-19-outbreak-paths/README.md

 [dbRaevn](https://twitter.com/dbRaevn) has manually constructed diagrams of the outbreak paths, based on information from daily press cases.

 For the New South Wales June-July 2021 outbreak, manually constructed diagrams are not available after 7 July.
-So I have used the [NSW COVID-19 cases by location dataset](https://data.nsw.gov.au/data/dataset/covid-19-cases-by-location), and assigned new cases to prior cases in the same local health district.
+So I have used the [NSW COVID-19 cases by location dataset](https://data.nsw.gov.au/data/dataset/covid-19-cases-by-location).
+Each day's new cases are linked to prior cases in the same local health district.

 This project turns that inforamtion into structured data and feeds it through an interactive dataviz solution, using [Power BI](https://powerbi.microsoft.com) with the [Drill Down Graph PRO Custom Visual by ZoomCharts](https://appsource.microsoft.com/en-us/product/power-bi-visuals/wa200002065?tab=overview).
 The interactive features allow the audience to filter the dataset by date, cluster or variant.